No script

 Another winter option in Romania is Luna Șes ski resort, which is only a short drive away (1 hour) from Satu Mare.
 It is a new resort under continuous development, but it already has almost 3 km of slopes available.

-There are also three notable ski resorts in Suceava County: Rarău – Câmpulung Moldovenesc, Vatra Dornei, and Gura Humorului.
-The Vatra Dornei resort is the best for a ski trip, with 5.5 km of ski runs available.
+There are also three notable ski areas in Suceava County: Rarău – Câmpulung Moldovenesc, Vatra Dornei, and Gura Humorului.
+Out of the three, the Vatra Dornei resort is the best for a ski trip, with 5.5 km of ski runs available.

 Aaaand that's it - the local guide to skiing in Romania!